-Year One/1 Гwo Economic wellbeing Emotional wellbeing Physical wellbeing Relationships Recognise PW1 identify the PW5 PW11 PW18 Recognise PW1 identify the different types of work people do and learn about different places of work.
+Year One/1 Гwo Economic wellbeing Emotional wellbeing Physical wellbeing Relationships Recognise PW1 identify the different types of work people do and learn about different places of work.
 PW2 Recognise where money comes from and the choices people make to spend money on things they want and need.
 PW5 Recognise what they like and dislike.
 PW6 Recognise what they are good at.
 PW7 Recognise, name and manage their feelings in a positive way.
 PW11 Recognise why healthy eating and physical activity are beneficial.
 PW12 Recognise that some substances can help or harm the body.
 PW13 Recognise the simple physical changes to their bodies experienced since birth.
 PW18 Recognise that there are people who care for and look after them.
 PW19 Identify different relationships that they have and why these are important.
-PW20 Recognise how their behaviour affects other Deflect DM2 Understand DVA/O DW44 A Doffort people.
+PW20 Recognise how their behaviour affects other people.
 Reflect PW3 Understand that we cannot always afford the items we want to buy.
 PW8 Understand the difference between impulsive and considered behaviour.
 PW14 Reflect on the similarities and differences between people.
 PW21 Consider different types of teasing and bullying, understand that bullying is wrong and know how to get help to deal with bullying.
 Respond PW4 Contribute to enterprise activities.
 PW9 Share their opinions on things that PW15 Demonstrate basic road safety skills.
 PW22 Seek help from an appropriate